-The PIC18+SCAN Status window displays the contents of the CANSTAT register, the COMSTAT register and the counts for the receive and transmit error counters.
-The condition of the registers are also shown (for example, a CANSTAT value of 80h displays the condition as Configuration mode with no interrupts pending).
+The Status window displays the contents of the CANSTAT register, the COMSTAT register and the counts for the receive and transmit error counters.
+The condition of the registers is also shown (for example, a CANSTAT value of 80h displays the condition as Configuration mode with no interrupts pending).